Talon1024/OpenGLTutorials/glnotes.md

 ```

 You can also send data into the shader from the CPU by using uniforms.
 Uniforms are global for each shader program (a vertex and fragment shader linked together).
-Uniforms must be queried and set AFTER the shader program is linked and used, and uniforms have to be updated in the render loop.
+Uniforms must be queried and set AFTER the shader program is linked, and uniforms can be updated in the render loop.
 This is how:
 ```
 // Calculate uniform value (for example, a pulsating shade of green based on how much time the app has been running) float timeValue = glfwGetTime();